 The VMA library provides several significant advantages:

 VMA uses a standard protocol that enables an application to use the VMA for asymmetric acceleration purposes.
-A “TCP server side” only application, a “multicast consuming” only or “multicast publishing” only application can leverage this, while remaining compatible with Ethernet or IPoIB peers.
+A “TCP server side” only application, a “multicast consuming” only or “multicast publishing” only application can leverage this, while remaining compatible with Ethernet peers.

 - Kernel bypass for unicast and multicast transmit and receive operations.
 This delivers much lower CPU overhead since TCP/IP stack overhead is not incurred